New York's Incoming Mayor Says Crypto Should Be Taught in Schools

 "We are going to get it right," continued Adams.

-Adams has been talking a big game on crypto since winning office in a landslide vote last Tuesday.
+Adams has been talking a big game on crypto since winning office in a landslide vote on Tuesday.

 But not everyone is on board with Adams' plans to go all-in on crypto.